joaoduartemariucio/joaoduartemariucio/README.md

 ### Hello,

-I am João(Joãozinho) iOS developer for 6 years, I am a dedicated and proactive professional, my dreams of growing are immense, in each project I enter I always try to innovate and present the best of my work.
-I know Object-C, but the main focus is on Swift, I can create layouts in Storyboard, View code and SwiftUI.
-I can adapt easily to contexts and projects.
+I'm João (Joãozinho) iOS developer for 6 years, I'm a dedicated and proactive professional, my dreams for growth are huge, so I always seek to enter the best I can do always looking to innovate, In this dev time I learned Object-C, but my main focus is Swift, in the layouts part I really like to use View Code, but I know Storyboard and SwiftUI too.
+I always adapt easily to contexts and projects.

 During my career I have used several architectures such as MVC, MVVM, Clean Arquiteture, VIPER.